 Jokes About One’s Gender, Sexual or Racial Identity, or Disability

 When Joe and Sally meet at the water cooler on their lunch break, Sally sometimes makes insensitive jokes about a racial group that Joe identifies as.
 Sally continues to make these jokes every now and then, despite Joe’s asking her to stop.
-This behavior violates Section 703(a)(1) of Title VII, 42 U.S.C.
-2000e-2.
+This example of a hostile work environment violates

 Rude or Unpleasant Gestures to Coworkers

 Joe is busy handling a project at work and asks Sally for help.
 However, Sally is busy preparing a client presentation scheduled for later that afternoon.
 To stay on top of her project preparation, she politely refuses Joe’s request for help.
 In response, Joe scowls and sticks his middle finger at her and calls her a derogatory term for a woman.
-These remarks and behaviors violate Section C(3) of the EEOC’s Policy Guidance on Current Issues of Sexual Harassment.
+This kind of behavior not only disrupts workflow but also creates a climate of fear and hostility.
+This hostile workplace example violates Section C(3) of the EEOC’s

 Sabotaging One’s Projects

 Joe is angry at Sally because she refused to assist on his project at work.
 In retaliation, Joe interrupts Sally’s client presentation and makes efforts to distract her.
 After he’s asked to leave, he deletes the copy of the presentation from her computer so she cannot send it to her clients afterward.
-Workplace sabotage is a form of bullying that is illegal and may have grounds for a civil lawsuit.
+Such actions can have severe professional repercussions, leading to loss of clients and damage to one’s reputation.
+This example of a hostile work environment is a form of bullying that is illegal and may have

 Using Demeaning Terms or Names to Refer to Someone